SR-22 in Florida

 Florida is one of only a handful of states that have SR-22 requirements, in addition to alternative forms required under other circumstances.
 As a result, Florida drivers need to clearly understand this more complex regulatory environment.

-Florida also has two additional forms required under specific circumstances, the FR-44 and the SR-21, which are similar to the SR-22 requirement.
-An FR-44 is required in Florida and a few other states when alcohol is involved in the incident or based on the severity of the infraction, while an SR-21 is required under narrower circumstances involving an accident or traffic ticket.
+Florida also has an additional form required under specific circumstances — the FR-44, which is similar to the SR-22 requirement.
+An FR-44 is required in Florida and a few other states when alcohol is involved in the incident or for other severe infractions.

 Cost of SR-22 insurance in Florida